LinearValues/Boom-Technologies/Division Information/Emergency Division.md

 ## §5 | Divisional Regulations
 ?
 ## §5 | Perks Of Being Inside The Division
 - Division members are granted tools to aid them in only emergency-requested scenarios.
-Tools may include, but not limited to: powersaws,
+Tools and equipment may include, but not limited to: powersaws, fire hoses, radiation resilient suits,
 - Emergency division members are granted facility-wide access to all levels under the __Highly Classified__ level.
 [View the sectional levels here and the allowed division(s) for those levels.]()
 - All divisional perks may be revoked after caught abusing or mishandling them.
 Remember to use them according to your division's primary purpose.
 This would apply to __all__ ranks inside of the division and its subdivision(s).
 ## §6 | Relevant Links